Stake vs Pearler

 Frequently asked questions

-What are Stake’s brokerage fees?
+What are Stake’s brokerage fees for ASX and US trades?

-Does Pearler offer US stocks?
+Does Pearler offer US stocks and ETFs?